tOOlmaRR/web-slideshow/README.md

 #### /scripts/slideshowFunctions.js
  - note that this includes a script that runs once the basic page has loaded
  - includes the original javascript slideshow library that this web app was built from and essentially acts as the 'engine' of the slideshow
- - uses methods shared between the File-based and DB-driven slideshows
+ - uses methods shared between the file-based and DB-driven slideshows
     - **showSlides** - the entry point into the slideshow engine used by both file-based and DB-driven slideshows, but there is a fairly clear divide between the two
     - **plusSlides** - hides the current slide and shows the slide with the given index
-    - **haltSlideshow** - an event handler that toggles the resets timer that controls the slideshow and restarts it if the checkbox in the UI is checked
+    - **haltSlideshow** - an event handler that toggles the timer that controls the slideshow, controlled by the checkbox in the UI (ie. stops the timer if checked and restarts it if unchecked)
-    - **randomizeChange** - an event handler that randomizes the slideshow by shuffling the index values of the array of slides
+    - **randomizeChange** - an event handler that toggles the randomization of the slideshow.
+When checked, the index values of the array of slides is shuffled, and when it is not, they are returned to the order in which they are retrieved from the database
- - includes additional methods and services to add tags to the current slide, retrieve slides to display, load dynamic elements such as tags to be displayed, etc. Many of these are triggered on page load or when a slideshow generation request comes in from the UI.
+ - includes additional methods and services to add tags to the current slide, retrieve slides to display, load dynamic elements such as tags to be displayed, etc. Many of these are triggered on page load or when a slideshow generation request comes in from the UI
     - **loadAvailableTagsFromDb** - loads all available tags from the database via an API endpoint (loadTags.php).
 Includes logic to only retrieve private tags if authorized to do so.
-Returns JSON.
+Returns JSON
     - **renderSlideshowTagsSelection** - receives JSON containing all tags and calls an API endpoint (renderTags.php) to build and return HTML to add to the page in order to render the tags.
-This service is used to populate the tag selection in the options panel as well as the slide info panel.
-An API parameter is used to add JS event handlers to the HTML to trigger the updateTags method when tags are added or removed.
+This service is used to populate the tag selection in the options pane as well as the slide info pane.
+An API parameter is used to add JS event handlers to the HTML to trigger the updateTags method when tags are added or removed
     - **loadAvailableStaticSlideshowNames** - loads all static slideshow names from the database via an API endpoint (loadStaticSlideshows.php).
 Includes logic to only retrieve names if authorized to do so.
-Returns JSON.
+Returns JSON
-    - **renderStaticSlideshowSelection** - receives JSON containing all static slideshow namesand calls an API endpoint (renderStaticSlideshowNames.php) to build and return HTML to add to the page.
-This service is used to populate a list of slideshow names in the options panel.
+    - **renderStaticSlideshowSelection** - receives JSON containing all static slideshow names and calls an API endpoint (renderStaticSlideshowNames.php) to build and return HTML to add to the page.
+This service is used to populate a list of slideshow names in the options pane
     - **determineSlideshowMode** - looks at the 'slideshowMode' radio button element in the UI and sets the visual 'mode' for the slideshow based on the value chosen.
-This function is called during the initial page load and is later applied via the applySlideshowModeToUI function when a slideshow starts.
+This function is called during the initial page load and is later applied via the applySlideshowModeToUI function when a slideshow starts
     - **applySlideshowModeToUI** - applies the chosen slideshow 'visual mode' to the UI.
-This value is used to determine how the UI is going to appear, and in the case of 'tagging' mode, will also filter out slides that have the 'fully tagged' tag.
+This value is used to determine how the UI is going to appear, and in the case of 'tagging' mode, will also filter out slides that have the 'fully tagged' tag
     - **loadTagSlideshowFromDb** - one of the main functions called when a slideshow is triggered from the UI.
-This is the function will halt an existing slideshow, apply some customizations based on the chosen 'visual mode', determine if the user has private access, and then calls an API endpoint (loadSlides.php) to retrieve the relevant slide data based on the selections in the UI.
-If slides were loaded, this function will then trigger the slideshow to start by calling the showSlides function.
+This function halts an existing slideshow, applies some customizations based on the chosen 'visual mode', determines if the user has private access, and then calls an API endpoint (loadSlides.php) to retrieve the relevant slide data based on the selections in the UI.
+If slides were loaded, this function will then trigger the slideshow to start by calling the showSlides function
-- also includes some methods to control some behaviour components of the UI such as hiding/showing info panels etc.
+- also includes some methods to control some behavioural components of the UI such as hiding/showing info panes etc
-    - **toggleOptionsPane** - collapses or expands the entire options panel that displays all of the slideshow options.
+    - **toggleOptionsPane** - collapses or expands the entire options pane that displays all of the slideshow options.
 When collapsed, a small link is left behind to allow the user to expand it
     - **toggleSlideshowTypeOptionsPane** - toggles between the options panes for the tag-based slideshow and the static slideshows, hiding the current and showing the other
-    - **toggleInfoPane** - collapses or expands the entire slide information panel that displays information on the current slide including tags.
+    - **toggleInfoPane** - collapses or expands the entire slide information pane that displays information on the current slide including tags.
 When collapsed, a small link is left behind to allow the user to expand it

 #### /scripts/DbWebSlideshow.php
 - server-side class that represents a tag-based slideshow